Important Facts on Fertility and Pregnancy

 Some patients with smaller and fewer fibroids may be candidates for laparoscopic (minimally-invasive) myomectomy, but many women require open abdominal surgery.

 One of the potential complications of myomectomy is a rupture of the uterus during pregnancy or labor.8 Roughly 5% of women who undergo myomectomy suffer this complication.
+Some patients can have severe bleeding during cesarean delivery requiring a hysterectomy or embolization.
 The fear of uterine rupture is the reason for a high rate of cesarean sections in pregnant patients who underwent myomectomy for fibroid treatment.8

 Benefits of Non-Surgical UFE Treatment

 Uterine fibroid embolization (UFE) is a minimally-invasive, non-surgical treatment for uterine fibroids.
 It is a safe and effective alternative to surgery and is performed by an interventional radiologist.
 Some of the benefits of UFE include:

 - Treatment is through the blood vessels to the fibroid, which means no cutting or burning the uterus itself.

 - UFE is less invasive than myomectomy and leaves no scar.